sebelga/ionic-advanced-carousel/README.md

-    centerOnSelect: true, // center carousel when an item is selected trackBy       : '$index',  // indicate a track by property selectFirst   : true, // select first carousel item at start selectAtStart : {    // Select at start the item with the property (string) with value passed
+    centerOnSelect: true, // center carousel when an item is selected trackBy       : '$index',  // indicate a track by property selectFirst   : true, // select first carousel item at start selectAtStart : {    // optional => Select at start the item with the property (string) with value passed
         property: null,
         value   : null
     },